 Building Code Council Updates State Rules as Well as Council Bylaws The State Building Code Council has updated its state rules and its bylaws.
 The purpose of both updates is the same: to improve clarity and transparency, to ensure a fair process for all stakeholders, and to encourage effective participation in developing state building codes.
-For more information, please see the 2016 Review of Policies, Procedures & Bylaws page.
+See the Final Adopted Changes here.
+For more information on the process, please see the 2016 Review of Policies, Procedures & Bylaws page.
 Rule Filing

 WAC 51-51-0301The 60 psf live load for decks amendment to IRC R301.5 as adopted by the SBCC in 2015 is now in effect.
 On October 14, the Council adopted Interpretation 16-11, which provides span and ledger connection details based on the 60 psf